spiral-software/spiral-software/README.md

 Several tests rely in the **profiler** to build and measure performance in order to arrive at a "good" solution.
-A basic functionality test for the **profiler** is run as par tof the basic tests.
-If this test is not successful then later, more advanced, tsets depening on **profiler** will be skipped.
+A basic functionality test for the **profiler** is run as part of the basic tests.
+If this test is not successful then later, more advanced, tests depening on **profiler** will be skipped.

 NOTE: linux differentiates between *skipped* and *failed* tests and summarizes those results appropriately.
 However, **Windows** does not and reports *skipped*